satgo1546/classwiz-emulator/README.md

 Known bugs:

-- The display flickers after switching models.
+- Memory seems not cleared after switching models.
+This may lead to weird things.

 ## ROM extraction